Some four-year degree courses involve a sandwich/placement year in industry that is an assessed part of the course.

-Contact Student Advice if you are on a Tier 4 or any other type of visa as you may not be eligible to claim Tax Credits or state benefits and claiming could break your visa conditions.
+Contact Student Advice if you are on a Student Visa or any other type of visa as you may not be eligible to claim Tax Credits or state benefits and claiming could break your visa conditions.

 You are still considered to be a full-time student for Council Tax exemption purposes when on a placement year, so you should continue to be eligible for a Council Tax Exemption Certificate, available from your Faculty Registry Office.